leoafarias/firekit/README.md

   comments?: Comment[];
 }

-// Define a comment as a subcollection of Post
+// Define a subcollection for comments using the new Subcollection decorator
 @Subcollection(Post)
 class Comment {
   @ID()